MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 payments we have seen confirmed on the blockchain.
 This includes both payments that have never been made and also payments that have been made but not yet confirmed.

 `totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors during the time the current instance of the Node has been running.
 In the future, this number may become cumulative over more time than just the current Node run.

+`queryResultsOpt`, no matter what mode of record retrieval was requested here is the place which will hold the found records.
+If a service is requested but no records can be handed back, the response will contain an empty array.
+In case of use of the "topRecords" variation, those records will be sorted downwards and limited by their maximum count while their ordering depends on the second parameter that participated in the request (either by Balance or Age).
-`topRecordsOpt` retrieves records sorted downwards and limited by their maximum count.
-If the table contains fewer records than requested, a smaller amount is sent back.
+If the table contains fewer records than requested by the count, a smaller amount is sent back.
+With the more customized query, a limiting range of both age and balances can be specified by the user and these two will determine the subset of records being returned.
+The results are always sorted by balance here.
+As well as with the previous, this kind of request produces an empty array if no records could be retrieved.
+It's of note that these requests are optional and also because it is possible to request only one table view, not of both tables together, Null might be returned in various places, either at the level of individual tables or in the place of the whole thing.

-`payable` is the part of top records referring to payable records if any exist.
+`payableOpt` is the part referring to payable records if any exist, as explained before, Null or an empty array are also possible.

 `wallet` is a wallet of the Node that we owe to.

-`ageS` is a number of seconds that elapsed since our payment to this particular Node was confirmed last time.
+`ageS` is a number of seconds that elapsed since our payment to this particular Node was sent out last time, and the payment was later also confirmed on the blockchain.

 `balanceGwei` is a number of Gwei we owe to this particular Node.